Kamakshi-weby/Kwitxhyy/README.md

    <div class="main-content"> <section id="myself" class="myself">
     <h2>This Witchy</h2>
     <img src="5A6ABF91B5E13A4E907FE5B2CDCA7C31F748AD45" alt="Myself image" class="small-img" />
     <p>Hi there!
 I'm Kamakshi and this is my first time creating a website where I blog and maybe live.
-About myself I'm 18 and I'm very much interested in gaming and doing nothing but also a little bit of coding.
+About myself I'm 18 and I'm very much interested in coding and doing nothing but also a little bit of magic.
 I love making friends, and in person I maybe an extrovert but I'm not much confident if you ask me but that's ok.
 That's how life works right!?.
 I might not be perfect and neither is this website but I hope y'all like it 😄.
 Thanks for being here.
 Toodles!</p>
   </section> </div><section id="blogs" class="blogs">
     <h2>Blogs</h2>
     <h3>Blog 1: 23/06/2025</h3>